MatiasRoje/spring-petclinic-cloud/README.md

 - VPC with public and private subnets
 - EKS cluster deployed in private subnets
 - Multi-AZ RDS database
-- Helm, Prometheus, and Grafana for cluster monitoring
+- Helm, Velero, Prometheus and Grafana

 Backend storage for Terraform is managed via an S3 bucket to ensure team collaboration.
 All Terraform code resides in the `terraform` branch of the repository.